 - The cake is springy to the touch.
 If you gently press your finger against the cake, it should feel pillow-soft and slightly springy to the touch.

 - The sides pull away from the pan.
-When the sides of the cake just start to pull away from the sides of the pan and the outer edges look slightly dry, the cake is done.
+The cake is done baking when the sides of the cake just start to pull away from the sides of the pan and the outer edges look slightly dry.

 - When a toothpick comes out clean.
 If you insert a toothpick or thin skewer into the center of the cake, it should come out clean with no streaks of batter.
 A few small crumbs are normal and okay.